ad-freiburg/elevant/docs/add_benchmark.md

  This requires the following steps. **Note: Make sure you perform the following steps outside of the docker container, otherwise your changes will be lost when exiting the container.**:

-1) Implement a benchmark reader in `src/benchmark_readers/`, e.g. `MyFormatBenchmarkReader`, that inherits from `src.benchmark_readers.abstract_benchmark_reader.AbstractBenchmarkReader` and implement the abstract method `article_iterator`.
-This method should yield an iterator over `src.models.article.Article` objects where each `Article` object represents a benchmark article with at the very least some unique (within the benchmark) article ID, article title, article text and groundtruth labels.
-You can use the `src.benchmark_readers.simple_jsonl_benchmark_reader.SimpleJsonlBenchmarkReader` as a template for how to write a benchmark reader.
-Use the `src.utils.knowledge_base_mapper.KnowledgeBaseMapper`'s `get_wikidata_qid` method to convert Wikipedia or DBpedia benchmark entities to Wikidata.
-Use the `src.utils.nested_groundtruth_handler.NestedGroundtruthHandler`'s `assign_parent_and_child_ids` method if your benchmark may contain nested groundtruth labels.
+1) Implement a benchmark reader in `src/elevant/benchmark_readers/`, e.g. `MyFormatBenchmarkReader`, that inherits from `src.elevant.benchmark_readers.abstract_benchmark_reader.AbstractBenchmarkReader` and implement the abstract method `article_iterator`.
+This method should yield an iterator over `src.elevant.models.article.Article` objects where each `Article` object represents a benchmark article with at the very least some unique (within the benchmark) article ID, article title, article text and groundtruth labels.
+You can use the `src.elevant.benchmark_readers.simple_jsonl_benchmark_reader.SimpleJsonlBenchmarkReader` as a template for how to write a benchmark reader.
+Use the `src.elevant.utils.knowledge_base_mapper.KnowledgeBaseMapper`'s `get_wikidata_qid` method to convert Wikipedia or DBpedia benchmark entities to Wikidata.
+Use the `src.elevant.utils.nested_groundtruth_handler.NestedGroundtruthHandler`'s `assign_parent_and_child_ids` method if your benchmark may contain nested groundtruth labels.

-2) Add your custom benchmark reader name to the `src.evaluation.benchmark.BenchmarkFormat` enum, e.g.
+2) Add your custom benchmark reader name to the `src.elevant.evaluation.benchmark.BenchmarkFormat` enum, e.g.
  `MY_FORMAT = "my_format"`.

-3) Add an elif-branch in the `src.evaluation.benchmark_iterator.get_benchmark_iterator` function under the `if benchmark_file` branch , e.g.
+3) Add an elif-branch in the `src.elevant.evaluation.benchmark_iterator.get_benchmark_iterator` function under the `if benchmark_file` branch , e.g.

         elif benchmark_format == BenchmarkFormat.MY_FORMAT.value: